kammnd/codew2021/README.md

 ## Acknowledgements
 Thanks to Brian Design, basultobdKs for his React-Context usage tutorial and [source code](https://codesandbox.io/s/react-context-multilanguage-4cjib).
-Also thanks to ACM W team: all the designers and translators.
+Also thanks to ACM W team: all the stickers' designers and translators.